atomist/sdm-pack-aspect/docs/developer.md

 }
 ```
 The `DATA` type parameter is the type of the `data` property of fingerprints created by this aspect.

-### Core aspect methods
-The following methods are usually the most important:

-- `name`: An aspect's name must be unique in your workspace.
-- `displayName`: Human readable name.
-- `extract` Extract zero or more fingeprints from the current project.
-Also has access to the current push, allowing it to see what files have changed etc. All fingerprints created by an aspect must have the same `type` property and the same data payload structure, as determined by the `DATA` parameter.

-### The extract method
-tbc

-Fingerprint interface -

-Example

 ### Enabling updates
 Convergence to ideal